creator-mindset/IMDb-Movie-Analysis-and-Predictions/README.md

 - Most movies are concentrated between ratings 7 and 8
 - Top Director based on average rating is Frank Darabont with 8.775 rating out of 10

+## 🔍 Diagnostic Analysis

+-Movies longer than 180 minutes generated an average revenue of 118 million dollars, compared to 59 million dollars for medium-length movies(90-120 mins)

 ## 🔮 Predictive Analysis
 - Model predictions are off by around 0.055 IMDb rating points on average.